mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ### Analyzing receivables
 - Is there any error or arbitrariness in estimating the allowance for uncollectable accounts?
 - Managers' incentives to overstate or understate the allowance for uncollectable accounts
 - Bad news: information to assess collection risk for receivables is not included in the financial statements.
 Thus, we need to look for other sources of information:
   - Peer's receivables as a percentage of sales
   - Customer concentration risk
   - Average collection period

 ---
+:mag_right: Example Apple 2022 [5 min]
+1) Search: Balance sheet: accounts receivable, net
+2) Search: Note 3 - Financial Instruments

+- How much are the receivables?
+- What type of receivables are reported?
+- How much is the allowance for doubtful accounts?
+---
-:mag_right: Example Grifols 2022
+:mag_right: Example Grifols 2022 (Note 14)

 ![](Slides/../topic_3_img/grifols_receivable.png)